schalkneethling/150days-of-html/newsletter/day33-150daysofhtml.md

 </video>
 ```

 That covers all of the attributes and their use with the `track` element.
-To conclude today's post, let’s take a look at an example of putting some of this together.
+To conclude today’s post, let’s take a look at an example of putting all of this together.

 ```html
 <video controls width="320" height="240">